rdev0rigin/indexedDB-utilities/README.md

 ## Browser

 Place a `<script src="/node_modules/indexed-db-utilities/dist/indexed-db-utilities.js"></script>` inside of your document.
-Note: This attaches `openIDBUtilities()' to your window, use ES6's `import` or TypeScript to avoid the global.
+Note: This attaches `openIDBUtilities()` to your window, use ES6's `import` or TypeScript to avoid the global.

 example